johncobain/uniEvents/IDEAS.md

 - add `addInterest` to Participant menu (for Student)

-- student must have a required gpa for course
+- TODO: student must have a required gpa for course

-- maybe another submenu for Participant menu?
+- TODO: maybe another submenu for Participant menu?

-- change Teacher to Professor
+- TODO: change Teacher to Professor

+- TODO: set new gpa for student